UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_20.md

 </iframe>

 Notes: `alt.Text` uses the `format` parameter directly instead of within `alt.Axis`.
-Here we add a thousands separator (`,`) and round the values to integers (`d`) to remove the decimals.
+Here we add a thousand separator (`,`) and round the values to integers (`d`) to remove the decimals.

-We also use `dx` to indtroduce some whitespace between the bar and the label.
+We also use `dx` to introduce some whitespace between the bar and the label.

 This makes the labels easier to read, but since we have thousands of